skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

-Just by looking at that program, we can say with certainty that the reference to `two` inside `addTwo` is a reference to a global variable, while the reference to `a` is a function argument.
+Just by looking at that program, we can say with certainty that the reference to `two` inside `addTwo()` is a reference to a global variable, while the reference to `a` is a function argument.
 There is no reason to check whether `two` is a local variable, or a function argument, at runtime.

-This sort of examination of the program is called **static analysis** in the programming language implementation domain.
+This sort of examination of the program is called **static analysis** in the domain of implementing programming languages.
-While it's most important for statically-typed languages, as this is the place where type checking is implemented, it's also important for dynamically-typed languages, as we can see from the above example.
+While it's most important for statically-typed languages, as this is where type checking happens, it's also important for dynamically-typed languages, as we can see from the above example.